 Patient Counseling Information

-- Physicians should inform patients of the potential risks and benefits of Adefovir Dipivoxil Tablets and of alternative modes of therapy.
+- Inform patients of the potential risks and benefits of Adefovir Dipivoxil tablets and of alternative modes of therapy.

 - Follow a regular dosing schedule to avoid missing doses.